 - Nagoya Castle

 - Science museum and planetarium;

 Anyone who wants to track details of my trip can access my Instagram or Facebook.
 I’m also preparing a lot of content for our channel on youtube that is still being modified and unified.

 Below I will leave a list of articles that I have written or intend to write with knowledge and experience gained on this trip.
 The list will always be updated.

 - Are Japanese cold and independent?

-- Do Japanese people eat little?
+- Do Japanese eat little?
 Is the food expensive?

 - Are Japanese houses really small?

 Tourism and Places

 - Yakiniku - Japanese barbecue